t41372/Open-LLM-VTuber/README.md

 Edit the `conf.yaml` for configurations.
 You can follow the configuration used in the demo video.

 If you want to use live2d, run `server.py`.
-Open the page (that's `localhost:12393` by deafult) with your browser and you are good to go.
-Once the live2D model is loaded, it is ready to talk with you.
+Open the page `localhost:12393` (you can change this) with your browser, and you are ready.
+Once the live2D model appears on the screen, it's ready to talk to you.

 If you don't want the live2d, you can run `main.py` with Python for cli mode.

-Some models will be downloaded on your first launch, which may take a while.
+Some models will be downloaded on your first launch, which may require an internet connection and may take a while.